haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 All of these molecules are in their unbound conformation.

 * Introduction on the use of symmetry restraints.
-* Special considerations for the use of flexibility in protein-DNA systems.

 ### Using this tutorial

 You should be able to go through this tutorial in about 1 hour.
-We will be using the HADDOCK 2.4 webserver [https://wenmr.science.uu.nl/haddock2.4/](https://wenmr.science.uu.nl/haddock2.4/) to perform the docking.
+We will be using the [PBD-tools webserver](https://wenmr.science.uu.nl/pdbtools) for preprocessing a PDB file (optional) and the HADDOCK 2.4 webserver
+ [https://wenmr.science.uu.nl/haddock2.4/](https://wenmr.science.uu.nl/haddock2.4/) to perform the docking.

 ### Tutorial data set